-A plausibility check of the groundwater levels is performed in two steps.
-First, we visually inspect the groundwater depth map, shown in Figure 13a.
-Accordingly, the model shows a reasonable split between shallower and deeper (5 meter and below) groundwater tables compared to expected values from observations with shallower levels overall.
-Furthermore, the deeper sections are found in the mountainous areas of the model domain, which corresponds well with the real situation.
-It has to be noted though that regions with shallow groundwater levels often show very small values, likely not to be found in the real catchment where the unsaturated zone is usually thicker.
-In a second step, we compare simulated hydraulic heads with available data.
-The environmental protection agency of the state of Baden-Württemberg (Landesanstalt für Umwelt, Messungen und Naturschutz - LUBW) operates 33 continuous groundwater observation wells.
-Comparing those point measurements to simulation results of an uncalibrated model with 400m grid resolution makes little sense.
-Instead, we compare (1) the magnitude of the fluctuation (subtracting the yearly mean from the respective time series) in the groundwater table throughout the catchment during a year (calculated as the groundwater observation minus its mean, shown in Figure 13b) and (2) the average trend of the groundwater in the full model (calculated after subtracting the mean and scaling the fluctuations to have the same magnitude.
-According to Figure 13b, the magnitude of the groundwater fluctuations is within similar ranges as the observations (Figure 13b), while a few observation wells show larger magnitudes.
-Also, the fluctuations overall follow similar long-term patterns over the year (Figure 13c).
-Hence, the groundwater, given the coarse resolution of the model in comparison with the compared point measurements, shows a reasonable behavior.
+500 A plausibility check of the groundwater levels is performed in two steps.
+First, we visually inspect the groundwater depth 501 map, shown in Figure 13a.
+Accordingly, the model shows a reasonable split between shallower and deeper (5 meter and 502 below) groundwater tables compared to expected values from observations with shallower levels overall.
+Furthermore, the 503 deeper sections are found in the mountainous areas of the model domain, which corresponds well with the real situation.
+It 504 has to be noted though that regions with shallow groundwater levels often show very small values, likely not to be found in 505 the real catchment where the unsaturated zone is usually thicker.
+In a second step, we compare simulated hydraulic heads 506 with available data.
+The environmental protection agency of the state of Baden-Württemberg (Landesanstalt für Umwelt, 507 Messungen und Naturschutz - LUBW) operates 33 continuous groundwater observation wells.
+Comparing those point 508 measurements to simulation results of an uncalibrated model with 400m grid resolution makes little sense.
+Instead, we 509 compare (1) the magnitude of the fluctuation in the groundwater table throughout the catchment during a year (calculated as 510 the groundwater observation minus its yearly mean, shown in Figure 13b) and (2) the average trend of the groundwater level 511 in the full model domain (calculated after subtracting the mean and scaling the fluctuations to have the same magnitude).
+This means we are comparing standardized anomalies for the observed and simulated groundwater levels.
+According to 512 513 Figure 13b, the magnitude of the groundwater fluctuations is within similar ranges as the observations (Figure 13b), while a 514 few observation wells show larger fluctuations.
+Also, the fluctuations overall follow similar long-term patterns over the year 515 (Figure 13c).
+Hence, the groundwater, given the coarse resolution of the model in comparison with the compared point 516 measurements, shows a reasonable behavior.

-5 Discussion
+517 5 Discussion

-- 513 The size of the catchment and resolution considered (400 m) pose an enormous challenge in terms of required CPU-time.
-514 Still, the applicability of Darcy's law with laboratory-based parameters can be debated as we have to resort to apparent 515 model parameters to produce realistic mass fluxes in the compartments.
-By compromising these technical and physical 516 aspects in the setup of the simulated catchment, we experienced several challenges; three of them will be discussed which we 517 believe to be inherent to simulating energy and mass fluxes across compartment boundaries with partial-differential- - equation-based, high-resolution coupled models.
+The size of the catchment and resolution considered (400 m) pose an enormous challenge in terms of required CPU-time.
+Still, the applicability of Darcy's law with laboratory-based parameters can be debated as we have to resort to apparent model parameters to produce realistic mass fluxes in the compartments.
+By compromising these technical and physical aspects in the setup of the virtual Neckar catchment, we experienced several challenges; three of them will be discussed 522 which we believe to be inherent to simulating energy and mass fluxes across compartment boundaries with partial-523 differential-equation-based, high-resolution coupled models.